An Overview Of Stress Management

 Taking pauses, scheduling downtime, participating in activities that make you happy, and scheduling time for activities outside of work are some examples of how to do this.

 Remember that setting limits is not selfish; it's essential for maintaining your well-being and avoiding burnout.
-You give yourself the power to effectively manage stress and balance your personal and professional lives by establishing clear boundaries and prioritizing self-care.
+Establishing clear boundaries and prioritizing self-care gives you the power to manage stress effectively and balance your personal and professional lives.

 6. Cultivate A Supportive Network